Aasmah Mir: Radio

 In 1999 Mir moved to London as a producer for BBC Radio London and started doing freelance news-reading shifts for the national radio station BBC Radio 5 Live.
 She joined the station full-time in July 2001.

 In April 2006 she covered the weekday morning phone-in programme on BBC Asian Network for a fortnight between Sonia Deol leaving and Anita Rani becoming presenter.
 She has presented items on the BBC Asian Network Report.

 Mir presented the Midday News on 5 Live, Monday to Friday, until 9 January 2009.
 In 2009 she presented some Friday editions of Good Morning Scotland.
 Also in 2009 she presented a series of programmes for BBC Radio 4 on Scotland's Year of Homecoming, as well as Colour Me White for Radio 4, and Gay Life After Saddam for Radio 5 Live.
 In 2010 she replaced Anita Anand as a presenter of Radio 5 Live's Drive programme.
 For one week in March 2012 she sat in for Jeremy Vine on his BBC Radio 2 programme.

-On 27 September 2012 Mir announced on Twitter that she planned to leave BBC 5 Live after 11 years with the station.
+On 27 September 2012 Mir announced on Twitter she was leaving BBC 5 Live after 11 years with the station.
 Mir presented her last 5 Live Drive on 9 November 2012.
 On 29 October 2012 Mir presented an edition of BBC Radio 4's Woman's Hour and for a while replaced Julia Hartley-Brewer on the LBC 97.3 afternoon programme.

 From 2012 to 2020 she was a copresenter of BBC Radio 4's Saturday Live.

 In April 2020 she was announced as a presenter for Times Radio when the station launched on 29 June 2020.
-She copresents Monday to Thursday breakfast with Stig Abell.
+She was to co-present Monday to Thursday breakfast with Stig Abell.
+In November 2024 she announced she was to leave Times Radio Breakfast in two months and presented her last show on 30th January 2025.

+From 9 to 13 June and 26 to 29 August 2025, Mir stood in for Shelagh Fogarty as presenter of the 1pm to 4pm slot on LBC.